Kings and Kernels in Semicomplete Compositions

 Finally we consider the case that $u$ is a non-king of $Q$.
 If $v\in \bigcup_{i=1}^p{V(H_i)}$, then $u$ can reach $v$ by a path of the form $u, v_j, v$ if $v\in V(H_j)$.
-If $v\in \bigcup_{i=p+1}^q{V(H_i)}$, then $u$ can reach $v$ by a path of the form $u, v_j, w, v$, where $w\in V(H_j)$ for some $1\leq j\leq p$.
-Such a path exists because every 2-king of $T$ is dominated by some strict 3-king of $T$ by the assumption.
-If $v$ is also a non-king, then $u$ can reach $v$ by a path of the form $u, v_j, w, v$, where $w\in V(H_j)$ for some $1\leq j\leq p$.
+If $v\in \bigcup_{i=p+1}^q{V(H_i)}$, then $u$ can reach $v$ by a path of the form $u, v_j, w, v$, where $w\in V(H_j)$ for some $j\in [p]$.
+Such a path exists by the assumption that every 2-king of $T$ is dominated by some strict 3-king of $T$.
+If $v$ is also a non-king, then $u$ can reach $v$ by a path of the form $u, v_j, w, v$, where $w\in V(H_j)$ for some $j\in [p]$.
 To see why such a path exists, it suffices to notice that every non-king of $T$ must be dominated by some strict 3-king of $T$: Otherwise, there must exist some non-king $x$ which dominates all strict 3-kings of $T$.
-Consider any vertex $y\in V(T)$, if $y$ is a 2-king of $T$, then there exists an $x-y$ path in $T$: $x, x', y$, where $x'$ is a strict 3-king and its existence is from the assumption; if $y$ is also a non-king, then there exists an $x-y$ path in $T$: $x, x', y$, where $x'$ is a 3-king and its existence is from Theorem~\ref{thmc} as $T$ itself is a strong semicomplete composition, or an $x-y$ path in $T$: $x, x', x'', y$, where $x'$ is a strict 3-king and $x''$ is a 2-king.
-Hence, $x$ is a 3-king of $T$, which produces a contradiction.
+Consider any vertex $y\in V(T)$, if $y$ is a 2-king of $T$, then there exists an $x,y$-path in $T$: $x, x', y$, where $x'$ is a strict 3-king and its existence follows from the assumption that every 2-king of $T$ is dominated by some strict 3-king of $T$; if $y$ is also a non-king, then there exists an $x,y$-path in $T$: $x, x', y$, where $x'$ is a 3-king and its existence follows from Lemma~\ref{thmc} as $T$ itself is a strong semicomplete composition.
+Hence $x$ is a 3-king of $T$, which produces a contradiction.

 Thus, in each case $u$ is a 3-king of $Q'$, so the claim holds. \end{pf}